alexgaas/search3/README.md

 <img src="./plots/high_level_design.png" width="600" height="600">

-As been said, Bayesian Bandit stranger can be implemented over 3 steps: choose arm, get score, memorize arm and score for next exploitation

-For this implementation I've used **Gaussian Random Number Generator** (also known as normal distribution) from PCG library (library - https://www.pcg-random.org/download.html, JVM wrapper - https://github.com/KilianB/pcg-java).
+For this implementation have been used **Gaussian Random Number Generator** (also known as normal distribution) from PCG library (library - https://www.pcg-random.org/download.html, JVM wrapper - https://github.com/KilianB/pcg-java).
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.

 Simplest plot for a normal distribution looks like: